Download our FREE smartphone app today!

 SAFEGUARDING AT HARRIS ACADEMY TOTTENHAM

-The Academy Lead Designated Child Protection Officer is Paula Springfield (Student Welfare Manager)
+The Academy Lead Designated Child Protection Officer is Paula Springfield (Student Information Resource Manager)

 The Governor with responsibility for Safeguarding and Student Welfare is Farida Momtaz.